strayMat/causal-ml-course/slides/penalized_linear_models.typ

   - 2020-2023: PhD in statistics and informatics (SODA / scikit-learn inria team): #linebreak()
   #align(center)[_Causal inference with machine learning applied to clinical data_]

-  - Same time: Statistician since 4 years at Haute Autorité de santé (HAS)
+  - Same time: Statistician during 5 years at Haute Autorité de santé (HAS)

-  - First course at ENSAE
+  - #alert[2025-]: Data analyst at Insee (Département des Études Économiques)

   === More from the #alert[machine learning] than #alert[economics] culture
 ]